mongodb/mongodbatlas-cloudformation-resources/cfn-resources/custom-db-role/docs/README.md

 #### Actions

-Unique identifiers of the interface endpoints in your VPC that you added to the AWS PrivateLink connection.
+List of the individual privilege actions that the role grants.

 _Required_: No